Type your question then click from the drop-down list 👇

 Proper handling and composting of chicken manure are essential to prevent environmental hazards.
 Avoid direct application to food crops.

-Cooperation among neighbors is crucial in resolving any poultry-related issues.
+Cooperation among neighbours is crucial in resolving any poultry-related issues.
 Residents are encouraged to engage with the Shire of Toodyay for assistance in addressing concerns or complaints.

 Selling Eggs